<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 UnitedHealth-Group-HTML-Checklist

-If you aren't able to collect your retirement benefits because of your death, it's critically important for your surviving loved ones to be prepared to take action.
+If you pass away before beginning to collect retirement benefits, it's critical for your surviving loved ones to take action.
 It will be their responsibility to collect their survivor benefits.
-By following the tips in these three sections, you can prepare your loved ones to make the most of the benefits that they're entitled to:
+By following the tips in these three sections, you can help prepare your loved ones to make the most of the benefits they're entitled to:

 In the event of your death...

-If you die, there are two specific actions that your survivor needs to take promptly:
+If you die, there are two specific actions your survivor needs to take promptly:

 1. Report your death.
 Your spouse, a family member, or even a friend should call AT&T's benefits service center as soon as possible to report your death.